computational-cell-analytics/micro-sam/doc/annotation_tools.md

 Note that the tracking annotator only supports 2d image data, volumetric data is not supported.

-Check out [this video](https://youtu.be/Xi5pRWMO6_w) for a tutorial for how to use the tracking annotation tool.
+Check out [this video](TODO) for a tutorial for how to use the tracking annotation tool.

+## Image Series Annotator

+TODO

+We also provide the `image series annotator`, which can be used for running the 2d annotator for several images in a folder.
+You can start by clicking `Image series annotator` in the GUI, running `micro_sam.image_series_annotator` in the command line or from a [python script](https://github.com/computational-cell-analytics/micro-sam/blob/master/examples/image_series_annotator.py).

+## Finetuning Tool

+TODO

 ## Tips & Tricks